 All candidates will remain in temporary status for the first six months of their membership.
 After six months the Board of Governors will review the candidate’s participation in club activities.
 The Board of Governors will then vote to accept or decline permanent membership for each temporary candidate.

 Candidates must be approved by a majority of those members present and voting at the meeting when the nominations are made.
 When a member who in good standing resigns from the club through no fault of their own, (job transfers, health reasons, etc.) they may be reinstated without paying the initiation, and the club would be expanded to 29.
-If another member would resign the membership would drop to 28, it would have to drop to 27 before a nominee from the waiting list would be eligible for acceptance.
+When another member resigns the membership would drop to 28, it would have to drop to 27 before a nominee from the waiting list would be eligible for acceptance.

 SECTION IV